HotCakeX/Harden-Windows-Security/README.md

 ## Security Baselines X

-This is the `.zip` file that I've created and [uploaded to this GitHub repository](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/GroupPolicy). it contains Group Policy Objects that apply hardening measures explained in this page.
-Those security measures that can't be applied using Group Policy, will be applied using PowerShell cmdlets and registry.
+This is the `.zip` file that I've created and [uploaded to this GitHub repository](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/GroupPolicy). it contains the Group Policy Object that applies security measures explained in this page.

 [**How is Group Policy used in this PowerShell script?**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-is-group-policy-used-in-this-powershell-script)